scala/scala3/docs/docs/reference/contextual/extension-methods.md

 ### Translation of Extension Methods

 Extension methods are methods that have a parameter clause in front of the defined identifier.
-They translate to functions where the leading parameter list is either turned into the first argument list of the function or into the last argument list in case of a right-associative identifier.
+They translate to functions where the leading parameter section is turned into the first argument list of the function.
 So, the definition of `circumference` above translates to the following function, and can also be invoked as such:

 ```scala
 def circumference(c: Circle): Double = c.radius * math.Pi * 2